JetBrains/Qodana/topics/pricing.md

 ### What are the license costs comprised of?

 The total license cost is based on the number of active contributors.
-An active contributor is a person who commits to any number of Qodana Cloud projects during the latest 90 days, within the same organization, and under a single license.
+An active contributor is a person who commits to any number of %cloud% projects during the latest 90 days, within the same organization, and under a single license.
 During the [project setup](set-up-your-project.md) stage and while creating a new [project](cloud-projects.topic), Qodana
 Cloud requests your repository URL to calculate contributors.
 The minimal number of contributors used for licensing is three.